 However, prior to initiating sales of insect control products that utilise nootkatone as an active ingredient, it will be necessary to obtain regulatory approval from the US Environmental Protection Agency (EPA) and similar governing bodies in other countries.

 Looking for a visual explanation of nootkatone?
-Find below our short animated video on nootkatone.
+Find above our short animated video on nootkatone.